When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 - Use bullet points (- ) when listing multiple items in parallel

-- Make important keywords, button names, and menu names **bold**
+- Bold (**bold**) important keywords, button names, and menu names

 - Don't use table syntax (use bullet points instead)

-- Structure answers as: short introduction → body (list/steps) → supplementary notes
+- Structure responses as: short intro → body (list/steps) → supplementary notes

-The important part is the prohibition rules.
-Headings and tables are prohibited, and alternatives are explicitly stated.
-Just telling the LLM "don't use this" can cause other problems, so the trick is to also instruct "use this instead."
+The key is the prohibition rules.
+Headings and tables are banned, and alternatives are explicitly stated.
+Just telling the LLM "don't use this" tends to cause other problems, so the trick is to also specify "use this instead."

-While implementing the conversion engine, I noticed that <font color> tags can be used.
-Taking advantage of this, I made the status line in the progressive card display color-coded.
+While implementing the conversion engine, I noticed that <font color> tags are supported.
+Taking advantage of this, I added color-coded status line display to the progressive card.

 status_label = state.current_step_description